 It’s Not Just the Flat Iron

-Any appliance used on the hair that uses high heat temperatures will affect its structure.
-The moisture in wet ironing can cause even greater damage to the hair.
-Of course, any blow dryer used on high will cause the same heat damage.
+Let’s recap all the appliances that can leave your beautiful, youthful hair in ruins with excessive use: any instrument used on the hair that uses high heat temperatures will affect its structure.
+The moisture in wet ironing can cause even more significant damage to the hair, so always use hair dryers on hair that is 80% dry or flat irons on hair that is 100% dry.
+Reduce the heat of the blow dryer to medium.
+A blow dryer used on high will cause increased heat damage.
 The longer the hair is heated, the more the effect on the health of the hair.
-Unusual stress and a poor diet can cause both hair damage and temporary hair loss.
+Unusual stress and a poor diet can cause hair damage and temporary loss.

 Healthy Hair Is the Key

 Bleaching, coloring, and other cosmetics can damage the hair as much as heat and even cause hair loss.
 The good news is that time will generally heal any damage to the hair.
 Routinely trimming your hair will keep split ends at bay.
 As a bonus, the damaged hair will eventually be cut off.
 You want to develop habits that will minimize stress on the hair with a healthy diet and good hair habits.
 You can avoid heating products altogether.
 Follow the basic rules of hair care to keep your hair lustrous and in tip-top shape.